ledesmablt/spotify-cli/README.md

 ```

 ## Notes
+- Playback and device-related commands require at least one active Spotify session on any device.
+  - You can just start and stop playback to "activate" your device.
+  - Your device will remain "active" even when paused.
+- Some operations may not be supported on certain devices (i.e. volume control for mobile).
 - Behavior may differ for users not subscribed to Spotify Premium.
-- In development: search, browse, and more playback options.
+- In development: search, browse, more playback options, custom auth scopes.

 ## [License](LICENSE)